 SummaryBarriers are particular types of constraints on

 Flows of different kinds are essential to the operation of complex adaptive systems (CAS).flows.
 They can enforce separation of a network of agents allowing evolution to build diversity.
-Examples of different types of barriers and their effects are described.
+Examples of different types of barriers: physical barriers, chemical molecules can form membranes, probability based, cell membranes can include controllable channels, eukaryotes leverage membranes, symbiosis, human emotions, chess, business; and their effects are described.

 Example flows are outlined.
 Constraints on flows support the emergence of the systems.
 Examples of constraints are discussed.